- Biological Sciences

 This course will prepare you for a wide range of careers, from scientific and technical roles to teaching and science journalism.

-93 per cent of our biosciences and medicine students go on to employment or further study (Graduate Outcomes 2024, HESA).
+93% of our biosciences graduates are in employment or further study (Graduate Outcomes 2024, HESA).
 With a Biological Sciences degree you could take a role such as:

 - Healthcare scientist